WILGROSS/BankWebApp/README.md

 - Admin: richard.chalk@systementor.se | Password: Hejsan123#
 - Cashier: richard.erdos.chalk@gmail.se | Password: Hejsan123#
 - Super user: william@gross.nu | Password: Hejsan123#

-### Developer's commentary
- Shortly after this course began, my friend told me he had just bought tickets to go to Japan, and proposed I come with him.
-Having always wanted to go there for my photography, I couldn't pass up on this opportunity.
- To be able to go on the trip, without interrupting my education, I spent a little more than a week working very hard on the project, from early morning to late at night, only leaving my apartment once to buy groceries.
- It was exhausting, to say the least.
-However, a productive crunch, although exhausting, is often worthwhile.

- I kept studying and working on the project while away, but there were too many things to see, too many things to do and too many beers to drink.
-The stress of balancing work with pleasure grew too large, and the project suffered because of it.
- Finally, somewhere between Osaka and Tokyo, I decided to lower the goals I had set for myself and to only work toward a G in this assignment.

- Though I am a disappointed in efforts, I made sure it would be the best damn G you'll grade in this course.
-That's why you'll see a bunch of things that were only required for VG, as well as some extra features for flair.
-Features like the filtering function on the customers page and the (non functional) contact page.
-I hope my dedication is still clear and that you're not too disappointed!

  ## BACKEND